-In Rodeo, you simply record your time using the stopwatch on your dashboard or enter a timecard later.
+In Rodeo Drive, you simply record your time using the timer whenever you begin a task or enter a timecard later on.

 Our features save you actual time by tracking time and tasks, resource management, planning, and invoicing while giving you the insights you need to forecast and plan for what’s ahead.